 How to see the constellation Pisces.
 Plus sky lore and science.

 The constellation Capricornus the Sea-goat.
 How to see it, and how a sea-goat came to reside among the stars.

 Astrological signs versus astronomical constellations, how to locate Ophiuchus, some deep-sky treasures it contains, plus charts and more.

-You can see Sagittarius on August evenings.
+You can see the constellation Sagittarius on August evenings.
 Look here for the lore and science of this constellation.

 In skylore, Libra the Scales is an age-old symbol of divine justice, harmony and balance.
 Plus its two brightest stars have the coolest of all star names.

 Late March, April and May are superb months for identifying Leo the Lion.
 How to spot it, its history, and the telescopic wonders in this region of the sky.